osgamearchive/scorched3d/scorched/data/globalmods/apoc/readme.txt

         - Hornet Nest:
             - Increased cost to $40,000
             - Decreased armslevel from 2 to 1
+        - Rollers:
+            - Increased cost of Baby Roller to $4,000 for 2
+            - Decreased armslevel of Baby Roller from 7 to 6
+            - Rollers now hurt shields slightly when they collide
+            - Rollers are dropped from slightly above the collision to help prevent shield popping
+        - Flame Thrower:
+            - Added random spread pattern
+            - Decreased cost to $8,000 for 1
         - Shields:
             - Decreased radius of Heavy Shield slightly (between regular and ultra size)
             - Increased Mag Deflect's <deflectpower> from 50% to 75%
             - Reworked shield <penetration> values.
                 - Regular shields offer most raw damage resistance, then mags, then force shields.
-            - Flattened out base projectile collision damage for all regular shields at 10%
+            - Flattened out base projectile collision damage for all regular shields at 10 pts
-            - Flattened out base projectile collision damage for all force shields at 15%
+            - Flattened out base projectile collision damage for all force shields at 15 pts
+            - All shields still have 100 base pts of health
             - Updated descriptions to include some info about the total amount of damage they can absorb and how much damage they take when being hit by projectiles by default
         - Nuke, Fatman and Tsar Bomba do additional collision damage to shields due to large mass (133-200%)